shubhamhegde/Emotion-Detection-Hindi-English-Code-mixed-data/README.md

 lowercase and restricted the tweet length to avoid longer length texts.
 Code-mix specific preprocessing was an integral part of our work.
-While dealing with tweets, normalizing them , i.e, converting misspelt and abbreviated words to a standardized form is a a necessity.
+While dealing with tweets, normalizing them , i.e, converting misspelt and abbreviated words to a standardized form is a a necessity.
-Though there has been previous work in normalizing English tweets (Gupta and Joshi, 2017), there is limited research done on code-mixed data.
+Though there has been previous work in normalizing English tweets (Gupta and Joshi, 2017), there is limited research done on code-mixed data.
 We performed code-mix normalization in a rule-based fashion.
 An initial exploratory analysis was done